 In this sense, it is easy to look at the meter as indicating how much the foot is repeated.
 Thus, if one says the poem is written in iambic pentameter, a line in the poem has ten syllables in all and which are divided into five pairs of stressed and unstressed syllables.

-For example, in Robert Frost’s Dust of Snow
+For example, in Robert Frost’s Dust of Snow:

-The way crow/
+The way a crow/

 shook down on me./